Who can mentor a FIRST® Robotics Competition team?

 Anyone with an interest in changing lives through STEM can start a team – educators, parents, anyone with the time and motivation.
 Most teams in Washington are school-based.
 Others are formed through community organizations such as 4-H, YMCA, Girl Scouts, Boy Scouts, Boys & Girls Clubs, homeschool groups, religious organizations, and even neighborhood groups of friends.
 If you want to start a school-based team, contact a teacher or administrator to get started.

 What is the FIRST® Youth Protection Program (YPP)?

 The purpose of the FIRST® Youth Protection Program (FIRST® YPP) is to provide Coaches, Mentors, Volunteers, employees, others working in FIRST® programs, team members, parents, and guardians of team members with information, guidelines, and procedures to create safe environments for everyone participating in FIRST® programs.

 The FIRST® YPP sets minimum standards recommended for all FIRST® activities.
 Adults working in FIRST® programs must be knowledgeable of the standards set by the FIRST® YPP, as well as those set by the school or organization hosting their team.

 FIRST expects all teams in the United States and Canada to adhere to all provisions of the FIRST YPP.

 Are there any special skills required to participate?

-The best thing about FIRST® LEGO® League is that all skill levels are welcome – technical and nontechnical.
-Teams need all kinds of skills and creativity to succeed.
-What are you good at?
-Chances are we have a job for you.
+The really cool thing about FIRST® Robotics Competition is that all skill levels are welcomed and needed, technical or non-technical.
+Teams need all kinds of skills to succeed, so what are you good at?
+We have a job for you.
 And we’ll probably teach you a few new ones while you’re with us.